Is peanut butter keto?

 In other words, the glycemic natural sugars in peanut butter would be 1.5 g in about 2 TBSP.
 But Jif adds more than double that amount from sucrose and molasses.

-Unsweetened Smuckers and Black Cat peanut butter would qualify as keto foods; they have less salt too.
+Unsweetened Smuckers peanut butter would qualify as keto foods; so would Black Cat.
+They have less salt too.

 Hydrogenated oils